harshxtanwar/harshwardhantanwarPOC/README.md

 are exactly required to be done in order to complete this project.

 ### 1. Main Objective
-The main aim of this project is to make **Pytorch Geometric (PyG)** compatible with all other machine learning frameworks supported by Ivy
+- The main aim of this project is to make **Pytorch Geometric (PyG)** compatible with all other machine learning frameworks supported by Ivy
 like Numpy, Jax, Paddle and Tensorflow.
-After the successful implementation of this project, users of PyG will be able to
+- After the successful implementation of this project, users of PyG will be able to transpile the whole PyG module to a framework of their choice !
+- The users will highly benefit from this as the runtime efficiency is greatly improved when using a JAX backend on TPU, compared
+to the original PyTorch implementation.

+### 2. Workflow and how exactly I will proceed with the project
+aaa